Seamless Multimodal Transportation Scheduling: Introduction

 \subsection{Related work}

 The ILMTP can be broadly viewed as an instance of routing and scheduling with time-windows.
 We survey the relevant literature and describe the key differences with this paper.

-The literature on last-mile transportation has been mostly focused on the last-mile service, without much consideration to the mass transit system.
-Seminal work in this area dates back to the 1960s and has focused mostly on freight transportation (see~\citeauthor{Wang17}~(\citeyear{Wang17}) for a discussion).
-For passenger transportation, a number of case studies has analyzed the last-mile problem in different contexts, such as a bicycle-sharing program in Beijing~\citep{LiuJiaChe12}. \cite{Wang17} is the first work to consider routing and scheduling in the last-mile, where the minimization of total travel time is considered and the author proposes a heuristic approach for constructing solutions.
+The literature on last-mile transportation is mostly focused on last-mile service, without much consideration to the mass transit system.
+Seminal work in this area dates back to the 1960s, focused mostly on freight transportation (see~\citeauthor{Wang17}~(\citeyear{Wang17}) for a discussion). \cite{Wang17} is the first work to consider routing and scheduling in the last-mile, where the minimization of total travel time is considered and the author proposes a heuristic approach.
 The ILMTP is a strict generalization of~\cite{Wang17}, in that we consider time-windows for arrival and scheduling on the mass transit service.
+An alternative approach to exact last-mile integration consists of simulation-based approaches~\citep{Simulations1,Simulations2} as well as last-mile dispatching policies~\citep{Dispatching1,Lau2018}.
+This is complemented by another stream of work on uncertainty of mass transit service~\citep{TransitUncertainty1,TransitUncertainty2}.
 More recently,~\cite{maheo18} approached the design of a public transit system that includes multiple modes of transportation, however the authors did not consider scheduling aspects.
-Our paper in particular further contributes with an optimal approach to scheduling passengers in the last-mile.
-Furthermore, it also complements the work of \cite{maheo18} by focusing exclusively on the scheduling aspects of multi-modal transportation. \cite{Lau2018} propose a markov decision process based vehicle dispatch policy for the multiperiod last-mile ride-sharing problem.
+This paper expands this literature with an optimal approach to scheduling passengers in the last-mile\st{.}\secondrev{,} and complements the work of \cite{maheo18} by focusing exclusively on scheduling.

-Personal Rapid Transit (PRT) has similarities to the last-mile problem and has attracted significant attention in the past decade.
+Personal Rapid Transit (PRT) has similarities to the last-mile problem.
 Research has been conducted on PRT system control frameworks~\citep{And98}, financial assessments~\citep{BlyTey05,Beretal11}, performance approximations~\citep{LeeHamDav09,LeeHamWil10}, and case studies~\citep{MulSgo11}.
 However, none of these papers have addressed last-mile operational issues.